dd9jn/rfc4880bis/rfc4880bis.md

 Note that the version 5 packet format adds two count values to help parsing packets with unknown S2K or public key algorithms.

 Secret MPI values can be encrypted using a passphrase.
-If a string- to-key specifier is given, that describes the algorithm for converting the passphrase to a key, else a simple MD5 hash of the passphrase is used.
+If a string-to-key specifier is given, that describes the algorithm for converting the passphrase to a key, else a simple MD5 hash of the passphrase is used.
 Implementations MUST use a string-to-key specifier; the simple hash is for backward compatibility and is deprecated, though implementations MAY continue to use existing private keys in the old format.
 The cipher for encrypting the MPIs is specified in the Secret-Key packet.